 Leakey’s Bookshop is every book lover’s dream!
 This bookshop is Scotland’s second-largest secondhand bookstore and is located inside an old Gaelic church that dates back to 1793.

-How to get here: The easiest way to get to Leakey’s Bookshop is to walk- it’s only a five minute stroll from Falcon Square.
+How to get here: The easiest way to get to Leakey’s Bookshop is to walk- it’s only a 10-minute stroll from Uilebheist.

 How to spend your evening

-To end your two days in Inverness I recommend heading to the Black Isle Bar for dinner and a drink, which is a short walk from Leakey’s Bookshop.
+To end your two days in Inverness I recommend heading to the Black Isle Bar for pizza and beer, which is a short walk from Leakey’s Bookshop.